 Make a snow angel in a bathing suit?
 I’ll do it, but I won’t be happy about it.

-But then my doctor told me that all I needed to do was lie down in a cozy room, listen to some relaxing, tonal spa music, and have a specially trained acupuncturist shine a low-light laser on my “energy points,” I must have had an interesting look on my face.
+But when my doctor told me that all I needed to do was lie down in a cozy room, listen to some relaxing, tonal spa music, and have a specially-trained acupuncturist shine a low-light laser on my “energy points,” I must have had an interesting look on my face.
 Laser acupuncture?!
 That is NOT what I expected to have to do to increase my rates so drastically.

 I had only heard of traditional acupuncture… you know, the kind with the little needles.
 Up until this point, I had incorporated needle acupuncture into my fertility treatment, and while all my IUI cycles up until IVF had failed, I would highly recommend needle acupuncture to everyone… infertile, fertile, blue, purple – everyone.
 But more on that later.

 Want to learn more about traditional acupuncture for fertility?

 Let’s get back to laser acupuncture…